KrailOrg/krail/docs/tutorial-event-bus.md

 <div class="admonition note">
 <p class="first admonition-title">Note</p>
-<p class="last">Buses can be injected using annotations (@GlobalBus etc) or providers (GlobalBusProvider etc).
+<p class="last">Buses can be injected using annotations (@GlobalMessageBus etc) or providers (GlobalBusProvider etc).
 Either will achieve the same result.
 However, it is worth remembering that an annotated method parameter can be overridden in a sub-class using a different annotation</p>
 </div>

 A ```MessageReceiver``` is injected for each bus (remember these need to be instantiated by Guice)